Are CCTV cameras allowed on houses in Swindon? Rules on CCTV on your home in Swindon

 When data protection applies

 If your cameras capture images of people outside your private household space (e.g. the street, pavement, neighbours), you are processing personal data.
 The UK GDPR and Data Protection Act apply.
 You should have a clear reason for filming, minimise what you capture (e.g. angle cameras to avoid unnecessary coverage), and only keep footage as long as needed.
-The Information Commissioner’s Office (ICO) has guidance for domestic CCTV: CCTV on your property.
+The Information Commissioner’s Office (ICO) has guidance for domestic CCTV: Home CCTV systems.

 Notices and requests